moryba/Beth-project/README.md

 ### Dense neural network

 #### Model 1:

+ - **Description**:
    This model is composed with five hidden dense layers each with 512 units and ReLU activation, interspersed with dropout layers for regularization, and an output layer with a single unit and sigmoid activation for binary classification.
-Each dense layer uses the 'lecun_normal' initializer for the kernel and a RandomNormal initializer for the bias
+   Each dense layer uses the 'lecun_normal' initializer for the kernel and a RandomNormal initializer for the bias.
- - **Structure**:

  <p align="center"><img src="pics/Dense-model1-structure.png" height='600' width='200'></p>

  - **Training**:
  <p align="center"><img src="pics/Dense_training.png"></p>

 #### Model 2:
- - **Structure**:
+ - **Description**:
+   This model is a neural network that handle differently categorical and numerical features.
+It incorporates embeddings for the categorical inputs, which are then reshaped and concatenated with numerical inputs, followed by multiple dense layers with ReLU activations and dropout for regularization.
+   The final output layer uses a sigmoid activation function to produce a binary classification result.

  <p align="center"><img src="pics/Dense-model2-structure.png"></p>

  - **Training**
  <p align="center"><img src="pics/Dense2_training.png" height='500'></p>

 #### Model 3:
- - **Structure**:
+ - **Description**:
+   This model is similar to **Model 1**, this model is trained on data after appluying Smote data augmentation technic.
  <p align="center"><img src="pics/Dense-smote-structure.png" height='500'></p>

  - **Training**
  <p align="center"><img src="pics/Dense_smote_training.png"></p>

 #### Model 4: Dense model with the Shapelet Discovery method
- - **Structure**:
+ - **Description**:
  <p align="center"><img src="pics/params_Dense.png"></p>

  - **Training**